ashleyd480/referral-site-api-backend/readme.md

 Currently, I only have a method to simply delete a post.
 However, to make things easier, I could do add a delete posts by user method- first finding the user and his/her posts, and then deleting that.

+Alternatively, here is another idea (revisitng after learning React and credit to an amazing current front-end SWE for sharing this advice).
+"Instead of deleting the user, we could set their state as deleted and still keep their posts.
+When a person is deleted, their name is set to "Deleted user", but then the rest of the database will still work."

 ## Testing Best Practices
 Two things I would have done differently in my testing: